 We have a number of policies and procedures in place that contribute to our safeguarding commitment, including our Child Protection Policy which once again is linked from this page.

-Mrs Williams is our long standing Designated Safeguarding lead.
-Mrs Williams is also Level 3 Safeguarding trained and has completed training on the new KCSIE 2022 / looked after children training and Safer Recruitment.
+Mr Stanford is our Designated Safeguarding Lead (DSL).
+He is Level 3 Safeguarding trained and has completed training on the new KCSIE 2023 / Safer Working Practice and Safer Recruitment.

-Mrs Cook-Paine – who is new to the role will be completing her Level 3 training this Autumn.
-She has experience of attending Child protection conferences and working with our internal ‘My Concern’ safeguarding system.
-She has updated training yearly and works closely alongside Mrs Williams on safeguarding issues.
+Mrs Cook-Paine is the Deputy Designated Safeguarding Lead – who is new to the role will be completing her Level 3 training this Autumn.
+She has experience of attending Child Protection Conferences and working with our electronic ‘My Concern’ safeguarding recording and reporting system.
+She has updated training yearly and works closely alongside Mr Stanford on safeguarding issues.

 At any time, either of these members of staff are happy to discuss any concerns or questions you may have.

-Mrs Williams has completed her Operation Encompass training and assessments which enables the school to become an Op Encompass setting.
+Mr Stanford has completed the Operation Encompass training and assessments which enables the school to become an Op Encompass setting.
 Mrs Cook-Paine will be completing this during the Autumn term

 All staff are PREVENT trained and have up to date Safeguarding training.

-Mrs Williams works closely with our Safeguarding Governor Mrs Kate Hoare.
+Mr Stanford works closely with our Safeguarding Governor Mr Nick Chapman.

 Each year the Local Authority Safeguarding Audit is completed, which forms an action plan moving forward.

-We have worked closely with the Police Community team and have run sessions for parents around internet safety for children.
-We also have Internet safety days in school, to help all our children become aware of online safety.
+We have worked closely with the Police Safer Schools and Communities Team and have run sessions for parents around internet safety for children.
+We also have Internet Safety Days in school, to help all our children become aware of online safety.

 Dorset Safeguarding